Securing the Machines: A Comprehensive Guide to Machine Identity Governance

 Regularly monitor and audit how machine identities are being used.
 This helps detect anomalies and potential security breaches.

 Securing machine identities requires a comprehensive approach that encompasses policy, technology, and ongoing monitoring.
-Next, we'll explore the role of Zero Trust in machine identity governance.
+In the next section, we will delve into the critical role of Zero Trust in machine identity governance.

 The Role of Zero Trust in Machine Identity Governance